NVIDIA/Megatron-LM/tools/retro/build_db.md

 ## Step 3: Build index for similarity search

 To match pretraining chunks to database chunks, a search index must be built to perform this querying.
 We use Faiss (https://github.com/facebookresearch/faiss) for training and building this index.
-Generally, the index is trained on a subset of all chunks in the database (specified via `--retro-nchunks-sampled`).
+Generally, the index is trained on a subset of all chunks in the database (specified via `--retro-index-ntrain`).
 After training, all chunks are added into the index, to be available during querying.

 Indexes only accept 1-D floating point vectors for training and adding, so each chunk must first be embedded before passing to the index for either training or adding.
 We use Bert embeddings for this purpose, and the embeddings are generated automatically within the pipeline.